 New design of the iPhone 12 will boost sales

-The individual component manufacturers have to deliver the parts to Foxconn before the final production process starts.
-Since these also had to close due to the Corona crisis, the general production progress is delayed.
+The individual component manufacturers must deliver the parts to Foxconn before the final production process begins.
+Since these factories also had to close due to the coronavirus crisis, overall production progress is delayed.
 While Goldman Sachs is pessimistic about the whole thing, other analysts are bullish.
-For example, JPMorgan has put Apple shares on "overweight" and set the price target at 335 US dollars - an increase of around 18 percent.
-When the new iPhone 12 series will actually be released remains questionable for the time being.
-However, due to the major design change, sales should not suffer - see for yourself.
+For example, JPMorgan has rated Apple shares "overweight" and set a price target of $335 – an increase of around 18 percent.
+When the new iPhone 12 series will actually be released remains unclear for now.
+However, due to the major design change, sales are unlikely to suffer – see for yourself.
 (Photo by HannaKuprevich / Bigstockphoto)